truonghm/fuzzy_join/README.md

 # fuzzy_join

-A small Python package that join 2 Pandas DataFrame using fuzzy matching by calculating the Levenshtein distance.
+A small Python package that join 2 Pandas DataFrames using fuzzy matching by calculating the Levenshtein distance.

 To install: